Calibrate Globally, Measure Everywhere: Scaling LLM-Based Prevalence Measurement Across A/B Experiments: Methodology: ML Score Bucket Surrogate Prevalence

 Let $c_{k,b}(S)$ denote the share of impressions from $S$ whose model scores for category $k$ fall into bucket $b$:

 so that $\sum_{b \in \mathcal{B}} c_{k,b}(S) = 1$.

 Using the law of total probability, we estimate the prevalence of category $k$ in segment $S$ as:

-In practice, the calibration $\widehat{\mathcal{P}}_{k,b}(S)$ is usually performed once on a large ``global'' segment (i.e., all traffic), and the resulting bucket-level estimates $\widehat{\mathcal{P}}_{k,b}$ are then reused across segments $S$.
-There are several reasons for this design:
+In practice, we compute the calibration once on a large ``global'' segment (i.e., all traffic) and reuse the resulting bucket level estimates $\widehat{\mathcal{P}}_{k,b}$ across all segments $S$, yielding the segment level approximation:

-\begin{enumerate} \item \textbf{Stability of bucket-level prevalences.} In our offline comparisons, the values of $\widehat{\mathcal{P}}_{k,b}(S)$ are typically much more strongly determined by the category $k$ and bucket $b$ than by the segment $S$.
-Empirically, for a fixed $(k,b)$, the bucket-level prevalences are fairly stable across a wide range of segments.